ibm-cloud-docs/schematics/lamp-usecase.md

    The open beta release of Ansible support is now available in {{site.data.keyword.bplong_notm}} to IBM users.Contact your IBM Cloud Schematics Technical Offering Manager [Sai Vennam](mailto:svennam@us.ibm.com), if you are interested in getting early access to this beta offering.
 For more information, see [Beta limitations](/docs/schematics?topic=schematics-schematics-limitations#beta-limitations).
    {: beta}

- This playbook demonstrates how to provision Multitier VPC Bastion host on {{site.data.keyword.cloud_notm}}.
+ This playbook demonstrates to provision Multitier VPC Bastion host on {{site.data.keyword.cloud_notm}}.
 By provisioning, you can deploy a simple web application that display the text messages, links with a list of database names.

 These playbooks are tested on CentOS 7.x.
 It is recommended you use `CentOS` or `RHEL` to test these modules.
 {: note}

 ## Pre-requisite
 {: #lamp-stack-prereq}

+You can execute the use case by using command line or user interface by completing the provided pre-requisite.

 The pre-requisite for the use case are:
 * {{site.data.keyword.bplong_notm}} login.